RUNNING TRACK ETIQUETTE

 - Pay attention; no horseplay.

 - Runners to the inside.
+(Lanes 1 and 2.)

-- Joggers to the middle.
+- Joggers and fast walkers to the middle.
+(Lanes 3 and 4.)

 - Walkers, warm downs, and rehab to the outside.
+(Lanes 5 and 6.)

 - Overtakers must always be the ones to move, allowing sufficient room to avoid collisions if someone should do something unexpected, just like in skiing.